-2.21 Section 7 of the Constitution Act provides that any function, duty, or power of any Minister of the Crown may be performed by any member of the Executive Council.
-(The exception is where the context requires otherwise; for example, see paragraphs 4.10-4.11 on the Attorney-General's law officer functions.)
+Section 7 of the Constitution Act 1986\provides that any function, duty, or power of any Minister of the Crown may be performed by any member of the Executive Council.
+(The exception is where the context requires otherwise; for example, see paragraphs 4.10 - 4.11 on the Attorney-General's law officer functions.)
 Section 7 of the Act provides flexibility in the way that ministerial functions are carried out.
 For example:

-- (a) if Ministers are overseas, unwell, or temporarily unavailable, other Ministers can act for them (including signing Cabinet papers and other official documents) (see paragraphs 2.41 2.45); - (b) if there is a temporary vacancy in a portfolio, the Prime Minister may ask a Minister to carry out the responsibilities of the portfolio until a formal appointment is made; and - (c) if a ministerial title (as specified in legislation) is discontinued, the Prime Minister may authorise a Minister with a different title to carry out all the ministerial functions and powers relating to the discontinued title as provided in that legislation (subject to any statutory provision preventing such a change) (see paragraph 2.34(d)).
+- (a) if Ministers are overseas, unwell, or temporarily unavailable, other Ministers can act for them (including signing Cabinet papers and other official documents) (see paragraphs 2.41 2.45); - (b) if there is a temporary vacancy in a portfolio, the Prime Minister may ask a Minister to carry out the responsibilities of the portfolio until a formal appointment is made; - (c) if a ministerial title (as specified in legislation) is discontinued, the Prime Minister may authorise a Minister with a different title to carry out all the ministerial functions and powers relating to the discontinued title as provided in that legislation (subject to any statutory provision preventing such a change) (see paragraph 2.34(d)); and - (d) to manage an actual or perceived conflict, a Minister may transfer a particular responsibility to another Minister with the agreement of the Prime Minister (see paragraphs 2.81 2.83).